Bord Gais Energy: Compare Gas & Electricity Prices

-Customers who were happy with Bord Gáis Energy claimed that they had the cheapest energy deals.
+Customers who were happy claimed that the supplier had the cheapest energy deals.

-A quick look at Bord Gáis Energy's fuel mix shows just two main sources, natural gas and renewable energy.
-Gas was, and is the mainstay of Bord Gáis's service for customers.
-So it's no surprise to see such a high percentage of it in their fuel mix, 76.6%, compared to the all-island average of 40%.
-However it is heartening to see that for all other energy sources, Bord Gáis Energy is looking towards renewables.
+Gas was and is the mainstay of Bord Gáis's service for customers.
+So it's no surprise to see such a high percentage of it in their fuel mix, 68.6%, compared to the all-island average of 37.9%.

 Compared to the previous year, Bord Gáis Energy decreased the percentage of renewable energy in its fuel mix, down from 33.2% in 2018 to 31.1% in 2019.
 This is much lower than the all-island average of 54%.
 Let's hope that over the coming years they increase their use of renewable resources for energy generation.